Submit a Review & Earn an Amazon Gift Card

 Olverman et al (1988) Structure/activity relations of NMDA receptor ligands as studied by their inhibition of 3H-D-AP5 binding in rat brain membranes.
 Neuroscience 26 17 PMID: 2901691

-Keywords: D-Aspartic acid, supplier, NMDA, agonists, Glutamate, Receptors, N-Methyl-D-Aspartate, iGluR, Ionotropic, NMDA, Receptors, NMDA, Receptors, Tocris Bioscience
+Keywords: D-Aspartic acid, D-Aspartic acid supplier, NMDA, agonists, Glutamate, Receptors, N-Methyl-D-Aspartate, iGluR, Ionotropic, Amino, Acids, 0213, Tocris Bioscience

 Alzheimer's disease (AD) is a degenerative brain disease and the most common cause of dementia, affecting approximately 47 million people worldwide.
 Updated in 2015, this poster summarizes the structural and functional changes observed in the progression of this neurodegenerative disease, as well as classic AD drug targets.